slaski-mateusz/data-diode-proxy/README.md

 * If package is already in receive buffer - Drop it.
 * Monitor if for configured TTL data in receive buffer is consistent - no gaps in id numbers.
   * In case of inconsistency indicate it (logs / ui / sending some message)
+    * If TTL for package is actual than only show some statistics
+    * If TTL for package is outdated strongly indicate and notify that data has to be restored manually.
-  * Indication has to contains data when inconsistencies appeared.
+  * Indication has to contains information when inconsistencies appeared.

 ### rx-ver